School for the Talented and Gifted: History

 The School for the Talented and Gifted was established in 1982 as part of a desegregation court order and was originally located in West Dallas on the L.G.
 Pinkston High School campus.
 Its curriculum was designed to provide a comprehensive academic program to serve identified talented and gifted students in grades nine through twelve.

 In the 1990s, the Dallas Independent School District allocated money for a new "magnet center" as an experiment in accelerated high school education.
 This magnet center would house six different schools, each offering college-preparatory and pre-professional programs alongside a solid academic education.
 The TAG Magnet, along with five other magnet schools, moved to the new Yvonne A. Ewell Townview Magnet Center in the fall of 1995.
 Initially, TAG students were taught alongside the students at the other magnet schools, TAG instruction was cut from seven classes to three, and TAG teachers from thirteen to four.
 After a TAG protest that included petitions, letters to the newspaper, pleas to the school board, and walk-outs, TAG was given an increased number of self-contained classes and permission to have its own teaching staff specialized in teaching talented and gifted students.

 Campus

-The School for the Talented and Gifted is housed in the south section on the third floor of the Yvonne A. Ewell Townview Magnet Center.
+The School for the Talented and Gifted is primarily housed in the south section on the third floor of the Yvonne A. Ewell Townview Magnet Center, with some classrooms distributed across the building.